22 Healthy Sweet Snacks

 While smoothies are great, there is something a little extra satisfying about a smoothie bowl when you are looking for a sweet treat.
 By simply adding less liquid to any smoothie recipe, you can easily create a rich and thick ice-cream-like texture that you can layer with toppings.
 Whether it’s a green smoothie bowl or a chocolate smoothie bowl, you can create any combo of flavors and top it with extra fruit and crunchy items like granola, nuts, and seeds.

 7. Banana Bites

-Whether you slice them lengthwise or into rounds, bananas are naturally sweet and high-fibre vehicles for a number of tasty toppings including almond butter, nuts, dried fruits, shredded coconut or homemade granola.
+Whether you slice them lengthwise or into rounds, bananas are naturally sweet and high-fiber vehicles for a number of tasty toppings including almond butter, nuts, dried fruits, shredded coconut, or homemade granola.
 Not to mention, you can also dip them into a bit of melted dark chocolate and freeze them for a deliciously healthy sweet snack that works for adults and kids alike.

 8. Homemade Granola Bars

 Much like homemade muffins, making your own granola bars is a great way to control the type and the total amount of sugar per serving.
 Whether it’s a no-bake granola bar or a baked oatmeal bar, by simply making your sweet snacks from scratch you can control the total amount of sugar and quality of your treats.